greyshell/python_programming/extractor/README.md

 ## Description
 `extractor.py` is multi-threaded scanner and enumerator.
-In stage 1, it quickly finds out all TCP open ports through asynchronous-stateless-scanner `unicornscan`.
-In stage 2, it feeds the result to `nmap` to fingerprint the running services.
-In stage 3, it enumerate deeper and extracting more information to identify the exploitation entry point.

 1. Phase 1: Quickly identifies all open TCP & UDP ports through asynchronous-stateless-scanner `unicornscan`.
 2. Item 2: Feeds results to `nmap` for fingerprinting the running services.